 Camera: 150° FOV, Super HD 1296p | Screen: 2.7-inch LCD TFT | GPS: Yes

-The 05 comes with GPS tracking, lifetime safety camera and speed alerts (in over 80 countries), as well as forward collision and lane departure warning.
+The RAC 05, just like the Garmin Dash Cam 55, is one of the most fully featured we've seen.
+In fact, the RAC 05 matches the Garmin in almost every area, with GPS tracking, lifetime safety camera and speed alerts (in over 80 countries), as well as forward collision and lane departure warning.

-We were super impressed with the image quality of the RAC 05, and for £149.99, it's reasonably well priced considering the number of features it packs in.
+We were super impressed with the image quality of the RAC 05, it was our pick of when it came to recording at night.

 Video quality good, night mode very impressive